jrolfe777/personal-finance-starter/docs/workshop.md

 **(Wait for the AI to generate the code changes.
 Note that when the agent runs tests in firebase, you may need to press a key in the terminal as tests complete in order to signal that completion back to the agent)**

+> ⚠️ **NOTE:** AI is non-deterministic.
+Sometimes it gets this right the first time, but often it makes mistakes and needs guidance.
+If, for example, you get an ECMAScript error displayed instead of the app, copy the error into chat and ask the agent to try to fix it!
+You might even have to remind it to add the new experience to the UX!

 **Takeaway:** This is the core of AI-accelerated development.
 The AI is not just writing isolated snippets; it is implementing a full-stack feature by creating and modifying multiple files across the codebase.
 It understands the component structure, the server-side action and flow architecture, and the UI library (React/ShadCN).
-This step transforms hours or days of coding into a few minutes of AI-driven execution.
+Also core to process is the agent / human collaboration.

 ### Step 6: Validate and Identify Issues